saecki/zig-grep/paper/paper.typ

     };
 ```]

 When parsing command line arguments this can be used to exhaustively match all possible valid inputs using a switch statement.
-When adding a new `enum` variant the compiler enforces it is handled in all switch statements that match the modified `enum`.
+When adding a new enum variant the compiler enforces it is handled in all switch statements that match the modified enum.
 This is the simplified switch statements that handles all arguments:
 #sourcecode[```zig
     switch (user_arg.kind) {
         .value => |kind| {
-            ...

             switch (kind) {
                 .Context => {
                     opts.after_context = num;